 List of all property-related charges:

-- Basic price: This is actually the price which is advertised by developers and forms the main cost of your property.
+This is actually the price that is advertised by developers and forms the main cost of the property.

-- GST Tax: Goods and Services Tax (GST) was introduced on 1 July 2017.
+Goods and Services Tax (GST) was introduced on 1 July 2017.
 Any under-construction property that is purchased within India is charged with Goods and Services Tax.
 Like stamp duty and registration charges, GST is also paid to the government.
 The GST on the under-construction property is 12% while the affordable housing projects are exempted from GST.
-There is ZERO GST tax on sale of complex/building and ready to move-in flats where sale takes place after issue of completion certificate.
+There is ZERO GST tax on the sale of complex/building and ready to move-in flats where the sale takes place after the issue of completion certificate.

-- Water, sewerage and drainage charges: You would be required to pay for water facility set up in the complex too.
-The charges are paid to government and will vary according to your state.
+The candidate would be required to pay for the water facility set up in the complex too.
+The charges are paid to the government and will vary according to the state.

-- Maintenance charges: Builders today are asking for maintenance deposits up to 2 to 10 years in advance, as it gives them a greater capital amount to work with.
-Maintenance charges are subject to the locality, land value and type of home you are hoping to purchase.
+Builders today are asking for maintenance deposits up to 2 to 10 years in advance, as it gives them a greater capital amount to work with.
+Maintenance charges are subject to the locality, land value and type of home the candidate is hoping to purchase.
 They can also vary depending on the quality and number of amenities the builder is offering you.

-- Preferential Location Charge (PLC): Pay a higher price if you want your property at a location which is preferred by most people.
-For e.g. a villa on the corner of road or a flat in the first four floors of an apartment building are generally considered preferred location.
+If the borrower wants to purchase a property preferred by most of the people then he should pay a higher price for that property.
+For e.g. a villa on the corner of the road or a flat in the first four floors of an apartment building are generally considered the preferred locations.
 The PLC charges are normally 4% of BSP.
-So, add 4% to the total cost if you want a preferred location for yourself.
+So, add 4% to the total cost if he wants a preferred location for himself.

-- Interior costs: Buying the property is effectively purchasing just the shell.
+Buying the property is effectively purchasing just the shell.
 After acquiring a property one has to invariably spend some amount in getting the interiors done as per individual preferences and requirements.
 This expenditure can cost quite a fortune depending on the exact nature of interior work being undertaken.
-However, on an average, it can be safely assumed to be a minimum of 1-2% of the entire cost of the property.
+However, on average, it is assumed to be a minimum of 1-2% of the entire cost of the property.

-- External development charge: Sometimes government authorities mandate an external development charge, calculated per square foot.
-This charge is applied for development and upkeep of the area around the property site.
+Sometimes government authorities mandate an external development charge, calculated per square foot.
+This charge is applied for the development and upkeep of the area around the property site.
 It varies from location to location.

-- Legal charges: A builder will sometimes ask the client to defray the costs of a surveyor or solicitor, if there is any due diligence to be carried out, over and beyond the registration and stamp duty costs.
+A builder will sometimes ask the client to defray the costs of a surveyor or solicitor if there is any due diligence to be carried out, over and beyond the registration and stamp duty costs.

-Also, other than the above-mentioned charges, a builder can ask for Parking Space charges, Club Membership Charges, Power Backup Charges, etc
+Also, a builder can ask for Parking Space charges, Club Membership Charges, Power Backup Charges, etc